opnfv/dovetail/docs/testing/developer/testcaserequirements/index.rst

     - applicable, i.e., support the feature that the test exercises, and

-    - released, i.e., in the OPNFV release supported by the CVP test suite version.
+    - released, i.e., in the OPNFV release supported by the OVP test suite version.

 - Tests must run against a fully deployed and operational system under test.